 Changes of Assumptions.
 The discount rate was updated to utilize the mandated discount rate based on a 20-year S&P Municipal Bond Rate Index as of the measurement date, as required under GASB Statement No. 75.
-Due to the change in the benchmark used as well as the market environment changes between June 30, 2018, and June 30, 2019, the discount rate decreased from 3.87 percent to 2.79 percent, resulting in higher liabilities to be reported for the reporting period ending June 30, 2020.
+The discount rate decreased from 2.79 percent to 2.66 percent.

-Other changes of assumptions since the prior valuation were the inclusion of the impact of the Excise Tax that will come into effect in 2022, as well as updates to census data, claims costs and premium rates, medical trend rates, and mortality rates.
+Other changes of assumptions since the prior valuation were the removal of the impact of the Excise Tax that was to go into effect in 2022 but was repealed, as well as updates to census data, claims costs and premium rates, medical trend rates, mortality rates, and medical plan election percentages.
+Refer to Note 10. to the financial statements for further detail.

-2. Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan
+Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan

 Changes of Assumptions.
-The long-term expected rate of return was decreased from 7.00 percent to 6.90 percent, and the active member mortality assumption was updated.
+The long-term expected rate of return was decreased from 6.90 percent to 6.80 percent, and the assumed inflation decreased from 2.60 percent to 2.40 percent.

-3. Schedule of Net Pension Liability and Schedule of Contributions - Health Insurance Subsidy Pension Plan
+Schedule of Net Pension Liability and Schedule of Contributions - Health Insurance Subsidy Pension Plan

 Changes of Assumptions.
-The municipal rate used to determine total pension liability decreased from 3.87 percent to 3.50 percent.
+The municipal rate used to determine total pension liability decreased from 3.50 percent to 2.21 percent, the assumed inflation decreased from 2.60 percent to 2.40 percent, and the active member mortality assumption was updated.